 Staff from the University Health Center will initiate Early Contact Identification to ensure that individuals on campus who are close contacts to the positive case are notified swiftly.
 Notification will be provided to individuals who may have been in close contact with the positive individual, as well as those who were in a shared space but were not in close contact.
 The Prince George’s Health Department will follow up with formal contact tracing of positive individuals.

 Staff from the University Health Center will initiate Early Contact Identification to ensure that individuals on campus who are close contacts to the positive case are notified swiftly.
-Notification will also be provided to those who were in a shared space but were not in close contact.

 Definition of Close Contact: When you are within six feet of an infected person for a cumulative total of 15 minutes or more over a 24 hour period (for example, 1 continuous 15 minute exposure or 3 separate 5 minute exposures over 24 hours).
 This definition applies regardless of whether one or both parties were wearing a mask.